 #1: Before Everything Else, Take Care Of Yourself!

-This point gets put at the top, just because it can be so easily forgotten about.
-The first convention I ever went to involved me driving to Boston on Friday for 4 hours, AFTER a day of work.
-We stayed until 1:30am to see everything we absolutely could.
-We woke up by 8 AM the next day to go wait in line on Saturday, just to stay there until 2 AM.
+This point gets put at the top, just because it can be so easily forgotten.
+The first convention I ever went to involved me driving to Boston on Friday for 4 hours after a day of work.
+We stayed until 1:30am to see everything we absolutely could, then woke up at 8 AM the next day to go wait in line on Saturday, just to stay again until 2 AM.

 |There might not be as many people here as PAX East or Gencon, but there will still be crowds!|

-Now with that in mind, Unplugged is going to be a slightly tamer experience.
+With that in mind, Unplugged is going to be a slightly tamer experience than a video game convention.
 The lines aren’t as long, the crush of people isn’t as huge, and the main events don’t go as long into the night.
+The biggest change for me is how the expo hall is blessedly quieter; you don't have various gaming booths competing for attention with loudspeakers blasting EDM or gunshot blasts.
 Still, it’s so very important to know your limits!